wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 Last but not least, we deliver what we build, what we own and what we lead.

-In many situations, when we're the ones with the courage to speak up, our ideas rise to the top.
-There's just something about delivering a punchline in front of an audience that makes us smile on the inside.
+In many situations, when we're the ones with the boldness to speak up, our ideas rise to the top.
+There's just something about delivering a punchline in front of an audience that makes us smile inside.

 Whether we are inspiring a group, presenting a solution to a problem, or simply facilitating a discussion, our voice gets to be powerful.